crhraphael/crhraphael/README.md

 ## I'm a Developer!

-- 🔭 Currently working on a personal project with C++!
+- 🔭 Currently working on a game project
-- 🥅 2020 Goals: Have one or more prototypes
+- 🥅 2021 Goals: Have one or more prototypes
 - ⚡ Fun fact: I love miniatures, electronic and board games

 ### Connect with me: